MP: Ex BJP MLA's daughter alleges torture over marriage

-The daughter of a former BJP MLA from Bhopal in Madhya Pradesh has complained to police that she was being given "injections" by her family to force her to marry a legislator's son, police said on Saturday.
+The daughter of a former BJP MLA from Bhopal has approached Madhya Pradesh High Court claiming she was being given "injections" by her family to force her to marry a legislator's son, police said on Saturday.
 Bharti Singh (28) is the daughter of Surendra Nath Singh, former MLA from Bhopal Central.

 The ex-MLA had filed a case with Kamla Nagar police station here on October 16 about his daughter going missing and had claimed she was "mentally unwell", Inspector Vijay Sisodia said.
 A local news channel played a video clip showing Bharti talking about the alleged torment.